 We all say “time goes by too fast” don’t we?
-Slow it down a bit with some one-on-one time with each of your kids.
-Make it as fun as possible, shut your phone off and do whatever they want to do (within reason, of course!)
+Slow it down a bit with some 1-on-1 time with each of your kids.
+Make it as fun as possible, shut your phone off and do whatever they want to do (within reason, of course).

-As a family, chat through what’s coming up this fall.
-Does everyone know about Dad’s or Mom’s work trip in October?
-Or band camp coming up in September?
+Does everyone know about Dad’s work trip coming up?
+Or Band Camp that’s starting soon?
 Sit down and talk things through… Where are the busy days?
-Busy months?
+The busy months?
 How can we help each other out?
-Create a family calendar if you don’t already have one so everyone knows what to expect.
+Create a family calendar if you don’t have one.

 3. Connect with your best friends

-I’m sure you had a blast connecting with friends Memorial Day weekend, but have you connected since?
-Get together with those friends you enjoy and perhaps put some fall dates on the calendar so it isn’t Thanksgiving before you get together again!
+When have you last connected with your own close friends?
+Get together with those friends you enjoy and put some dates on the calendar so time doesn’t slip away from you again.

 4. Schedule rest first

 Before “crazy” starts, designate some times of intentional rest.
-No doubt there will be plenty happening between now and the end of the year.
-Many of us tend to over fill our calendars.
-Before you know it there’s no time for rest, family time or date nights.
-So, schedule these first – all the way through to the end of the year.
+No doubt there will be plenty happening between now and the summer.
+Many people tend to over fill the calendar… and before you know it there’s no time for rest, family time, or date nights.
+Schedule these first.